 Yes, but it takes more careful planning or delaying application to medical school for a year.
 You still need to get ready for the MCAT, and you also do not want to spend your time abroad studying organic chemistry or physics.
 A number of schools are not happy with required courses taken abroad, and, let’s face it, the purpose of studying abroad is to learn something about another culture and language.

 Yes, indeed.
 First, there are numerous opportunities for you to engage in research both during the academic year and during the summer (when you also can receive financial support through merit-based scholarships or through the research funds of your faculty advisor).
 These projects provide an opportunity for you to become very well known by faculty who can then write more meaningful recommendations for you.
-And, although research is not normally a requirement except for students applying to joint M.D./Ph.D.-type programs, it is generally a plus.
+And, although research is not normally a requirement except for students applying to joint MD/PhD-type programs, it is generally a plus.
 It is also very often a rewarding experience.
 Second, there are a number of impressive opportunities in the Worcester area for you either to do research or to become knowledgeable about the health care profession.
 These include University of Massachusetts Medical School, Worcester Foundation for Biomedical Research, Massachusetts College of Pharmacy and Health Sciences, Biotechnology Park, and Tufts Cummings School of Veterinary Medicine (whose main clinical facility is in Grafton, a Worcester suburb).
-Third, there are numerous opportunities, both on and off campus, for you to express your caring instincts.
+Third, there are numerous opportunities, both on and off-campus, for you to express your caring instincts.
 These include Mustard Seed (a soup kitchen), AIDS and suicide prevention hotlines, Clark University Brothers and Sisters (CUBS) program, Special Olympics, CHOICES (a Clark peer sexual awareness counseling group), along with a number of church-related activities.
-One of the more interesting opportunities is the Clark Emergency Medical Services whose members, once trained as EMTs, cooperate with the Clark Health Services in providing 24-hour emergency medical services on campus.
+One of the on-campus opportunities is the Clark University Rapid Response (CURR), a student-run volunteer organization comprised of both EMTs and First Responders.
+CURR accepts new members at the start of each fall semester.
+CPR & CFR training is offered to applicants in the fall, and an EMT course is offered in the spring.
+If you are interested in joining CURR, please email firstname.lastname@example.org.
 (See Research Opportunities and Extracurricular Activities.)

 An increasing number do, but others are just as impressed with nonmedical activities which indicate that you are a caring person, that you have good interpersonal skills, that you are ready to assume responsibility for helping or taking care of others, e.g., being a camp counselor, a lifeguard, an aide in a nursing home, a tutor, etc. Interestingly, some of these are things that you can do even before you get to college, and they not only enhance your credentials, but they may give you good insights as to whether you have a stomach for medicine and for taking responsibility for others.